vin0010/SystemDesign/README.md

 - Automation: When a system gets big and complex, we need to build or leverage automation tools to improve productivity.
 Continuous integration is a good practice, automating your build, test, deploy process, etc. could improve developer productivity significantly.

 ## API performance
-- Identify bottlenexks through load tests and profiling requests
+- Identify bottlenecks through load tests and profiling requests
 - Caching
   - In many layers as possible
 - SQL